SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - All medium tanks technologies moved to 1 year earlier [38->37  40->39  43->42]
  - 1937 medium tank reseach cost increased to 175 days from 100
  - 1939 medium tank reseach cost reduced to 175 days from 200

+#### UK
+ - Trade with swizerland (military) Production efficiency cap reduced to 5% from 10% Production efficiency growth reduced to 3% from 5%
+ - Trade with swizerland (civillian) Consumer goods factor reduced to -10% from -15% Construction speed bonus reduced to 7.5% from 10%

+#### British Raj
+ - Focus 'East India Railways' replaced railways with infrastructure
+ - Focus 'Integrate Princely Railways' replaced railways with infrastructure

 #### Soviet Union
  - Fixed hardlock caused by Beryia being an active advisor
+ - Focus 'PC of Mortar Armament' time to complete reduced to 35 from 70 No longer gives event 'Soviet-German Artillery Development' if at war with germany

 #### Mongolia
 - Focus 'The Tannu Tuvan Question' now adds Tanu Tuva as core

 #### Manchukuo
  - Fixed hardlock caused by not completing The Kwantung Veto focus before China has capitulated

 ### 3.12.5